-Last year Oxford University’s Wildlife Conservation Research Unit (WildCRU) analysed 24 different types of wildlife attractions across the world.
+Oxford University’s Wildlife Conservation Research Unit (WildCRU) analyzed 24 different types of wildlife attractions across the world.
 They rated them based on welfare and conservation criteria - we used this information and combined it with our own research to identify 10 of the world’s cruellest types of attractions.

 In order to make elephants submit to elephant rides and other human interactions, they are taken from their mothers when babies and forced through a horrific training process known as ‘the crush’.
 It involves physical restraints, inflicting severe pain and withholding food and water.
 By the time tourists come to ride an elephant, it may look at peace, but this is because its spirit has been broken.
 The bullhook used permanently reminds the animal of human dominance.

 The cruelty does not end after the crush.
 When not performing or used for rides most elephants are kept on chains, unable to socially interact with one another.
 This is hugely damaging to their physical and psychological well-being.

 Taking tiger selfies

 Tiger cubs are separated from their mothers at an early age so they can be used as photo props.
-They are handled and hugged by tourists and typically kept chained up, or in small barren cages.
+They are handled by tourists and typically kept chained up, or in small barren cages.

 In Thailand we found 17 tiger entertainment venues housing up to 830 tigers.
 Although cruel tiger tourism venues can be found throughout Thailand, this is a problem around the world.

-Our new report, ‘Tiger selfies exposed: a portrait of Thailand’s tiger entertainment industry’, has been released in the run-up to International Tiger Day (June 29).
-It is the first of its kind, delving below the surface of Thailand’s wildlife tourism industry, and showing just how many tigers suffer when forced to act as props for tourist photos.
+Our report, ‘Tiger selfies exposed: a portrait of Thailand’s tiger entertainment industry' is the first of its kind, delving below the surface of Thailand’s wildlife tourism industry, and showing just how many tigers suffer when forced to act as props for tourist photos.

 Walking with lions